Investment deck, what to consider

 Your pitch deck.
 A highly visual presentation.
 The amount of content will depend on the time you have to pitch, but typically this is 10-12 slides that you will present to investors

 General investment deck.
 This will be more lengthy and used to leave with investors or that you will send to people to attract them to meet you.
 It will include additional information such as appendices and comments on the slides so investors will be able to understand without you being present.
-It may contain 10-30 slides, depending on what you're communicating
+It may contain 10-20 slides, depending on what you're communicating.

-Generally speaking, a deck should include the following sections:
+Generally speaking, a deck should include the following sections (not necessarily in this order):

 Cover page - include your company name and Unique Value Proposition